 Visual Studio 2019 Preview 3 introduces a new feature to reduce the binary size of C++ exception handling (try/catch and automatic destructors) on x64.
 Dubbed FH4 (for __CxxFrameHandler4, see below), I developed new formatting and processing for data used for C++ exception handling that is ~60% smaller than the existing implementation resulting in overall binary reduction of up to 20% for programs with heavy usage of C++ exception handling.

 We are pleased to echo NVIDIA’s announcement for CUDA 10.1 today, and are particularly excited about CUDA 10.1’s continued compatibility for Visual Studio.
 CUDA 10.1 will work with RC, RTW and future updates of Visual Studio 2019.
+To stay committed to our promise for a Pain-free upgrade to any version of Visual Studio 2017 that also carries forward to Visual Studio 2019,

 Visual Studio typically manages all the details of CMake for you, under the hood, when you open a project.
 However, some development workflows require more fine-grained control over how CMake is invoked.
 The latest Visual Studio 2019 Preview lets you have complete control over CMake if your project needs more flexibility.